JulieMontoya/AdveBuilder/birthday_adv/spoiler.md

 glow.
 ```

-_If the player has not solved this puzzle within a certain number of moves, a clue is automatically given:_
+If the player has not picked up the glowstick within six moves of entering the bare brick room, a clue is automatically given:

 ```
 You hear something!
 It sounds like your